jparrett/Election_Analysis/README.md

 - The winner of the election was:
   - Candidate 2, Diana DeGette, who received 73.8% of the vote and 272,892 number of votes

+## Challenge Overview
+A Colorado Board of Elections employee has given you the following additional tasks to complete the election audit of a recent local congresional election.

+1. Get a complete list of the counties that cast votes.
+2. Calculate the total number of votes cast by each county.
+3. Calclulate the percentage of votes cast by each county.
+4. Determine the county with the highest turnout.

+## County Summary
 The analysis of the county election data show that:
 - There were three counties voting in the election.
 - The counties were: